 - establish a network hierarchy, providing a framework within which services can be developed and resources channelled to those services which give greatest benefit; - take a consistent and realistic approach to the development and support of the network; - maintain the highest proportion of commercial provision as possible, recognising operators' aspirations and objectives; - take an integrated approach to the network as a whole, co-ordinating service development to maximise its potential and achieve efficiency and effectiveness; and - take a comprehensive approach to service development, taking account of all measures that contribute to high quality and attractive provision. - 3.
-A number of services types are not commercially attractive and typically require support These are: - Evening services; - Sunday services; - Daytime Town services; - Daytime Interurban services; - Weekday links between rural settlements and nearby market towns or regional centres for the purposes of getting to work or to the shops; and - Less frequent rural services catering mainly for shoppers.
+A number of service types typically require financial support because they are generally not self-supporting.
+These are: - Evening services; - Sunday services; - Town services in smaller market towns; - Certain types of interurban service; - Weekday links between rural settlements and nearby market towns or regional centres for the purposes of getting to work or to the shops; and - Less frequent rural services catering mainly for shoppers.

-Although it is Government policy to promote public passenger transport, and "Kickstart" funding is available for certain high-profile schemes, the responsibility for maintaining a viable public transport network at a time when commercial bus revenues continue to fall remains with Local Transport Authority.
+Although it is Government policy to promote public passenger transport, and "Kickstart" funding is available for certain high-profile schemes, the responsibility for maintaining a viable public transport network at a time when commercial bus revenues continue to fall remains with the Local Transport Authority.